adrwxyz/classic.adrw.xyz/_posts/2014-09-23-3-ways-hack-the-north-improved-our-startup.md

 We wanted to leave enough time for hacking so we decided to only go to the keynote presentations.
 After seeing both, we have even more respect for the organizers of Hack the North for putting together the best speakers and panels I've seen in years.
 Friday night kicked off with a riveting discussion between investor Jason Calacanis and billionaire UW alumnus, former Facebook employee, founder of S23P, Chamath Palihapitiya.
 The length of his name foretold how big his thoughts were on startups and their role in society.
 He certainly forced me to think even further outside the box than I was used to.

-<blockquote>Chamath Palihapitiya: the length of his name foretold how big his thoughts were on startups and their role on society.</blockquote>
+>Chamath Palihapitiya: the length of his name foretold how big his thoughts were on startups and their role on society.

 Saturday afternoon's headline act was Y Combinator's new President Sam Altman.
 He was interviewed by University of Waterloo's Dean of Engineering Dr. Pearl Sullivan but we found the panel discussion that followed much more applicable to startup life.
 Moderated by Sam, the panel consisted of UW's most successful YCom alumni with founders and CEOs of Pebble, Thalmic Labs, Vidyard, and A Thinking Ape all sharing valuable insights on what it's really like to build a startup.